-ESR, erythrocyte sedimentation rate; FIBR, fibrinogen; CRP, C-reactive protein; NLR, neutrophil-to-lymphocyte ratio; A/G, albumin-to-globulin ratio.
+ESR, erythrocyte sedimentation rate; CRP, C-reactive protein; NLR, neutrophil-to-lymphocyte ratio; A/G, albumin-to-globulin ratio.

 Figure legends

 Fig. 1.
 Flow diagram of the study design.
 The study population was composed by healthy (n=120) and sick dogs (n=277).
 For the first three aims (1. to refine proposed reference interval (RI) for canine ESR; 2. to compare ESR values between healthy and sick dogs; 3. to correlate ESR with other inflammatory markers (CRP, fibrinogen, NLR, WBC, band neutrophils) all dogs were considered.
-For the fourth aim, to study ESR behavior in different duration of illness (acute, chronic, or acute-on-chronic), the population was divided into 3 groups: dogs with chronic (C; n=163), acute (A; n=68) and acute-on-chronic (AC; n=46) diseases.
+For the fourth aim, to study ESR behavior in different durations of illness (acute, chronic, or acute-on-chronic), the population was divided into 3 groups: dogs with chronic (C; n=163), acute (A; n=68) and acute-on-chronic (AC; n=46) diseases.

 Fig. 2.
 Scatterplot of erythrocyte sedimentation rate (ESR) in healthy (n= 120; dots) and sick dogs (n= 277; diamonds) (P < 0.001).
-The grey band represents the ESR reference interval (1-8 mm/h) and the horizontal line withing the scatterplots represent the median of ESR in each group.
+The grey band represents the ESR reference interval (1-8 mm/h) and the horizontal line within the scatterplots represent the median of ESR in each group.

 Fig. 3.
 Correlation between fibrinogen and erythrocyte sedimentation rate (ESR) in a population including healthy and sick dogs (n= 333; r = 0.56; P < 0.001).